rossrippee/digitalTradingBinder/README.md

 * A 'log in' screen, 'create account' screen, and 'forgot password' screen for associating your collection with a username
 * A 'dashboard' screen where you interact with the app.
 Currently, it only gives you the option of viewing/editing your collection
 * A 'collections' screen that displays the different collections you currently have stored (for conveniently separating your cards based on which game they're from).
 It also gives you the option of adding a new collection.
 The collections can be tapped to view or edit the cards stored in them
 * A 'collection viewer' screen that displays the cards stored in your selected collection.
 It can be searched through or filtered by set.
-There is also a button for adding cards (to be implemented)
+There is also a button for adding cards
+* A 'card adder' screen that displays a list of all the Digimon TCG cards currently in the game.
+It can be searched through or filtered by set.
+Each card has a button to add that card with the displayed quantity to your collection.
+They also have buttons to change the displayed quantity if you want to add multiple copies with only one press.

 ## Known issues
 * The account creation screen isn't good at detecting whether or not a fake email address has been given.
 The regular expression needs tweaking
+* Adding a card to your collection that is already in your collection duplicates the entry rather than updating the quantity stored

 ## Testing
 Currently testing is conducted manually since the stage of development is just setting up the infrastructure instead of focusing on features

 ## How to use
-This mobile application currently has two dependencies:
+This mobile application currently has three dependencies:
 * Python
 * Kivy
+* natsort

 To install python, use the official website: https://www.python.org/downloads/